offen/analyticstxt/draft-offen-analyticstxt.md

 ### Stores

-This field is REQUIRED unless the only value of the Collects field {{collects-field}} is none.
+This field is REQUIRED unless the only value of the Collects field as per {{collects-field}} is none.
 The multi-value field indicates whether data is persisted on the client during the collection of analytics data and declares the browser features used for doing so.
-If no data is being persisted, the value `none` MUST be used.
+In case no data is being persisted at all, the value none MUST be used.

 #### Allowed values

+##### none

+No data is persisted on the client during the collection of usage data.
+This value MUST NOT be used in conjunction with other values.

 ##### first-party-cookies